thelia/thelia.github.io/en/documentation/templates/emails.md

 You should use the `nofilter` flag to prevent html-escaping of the `$message_body` variable content: Thelia templating system always escape variable contents.

 There are no specific limitations in the content of the layout.
-For exemple, you can forecast inheritance, using a block :
+For example, you can forecast inheritance, using a block :

 {block name='message-body'}{$message_body nofilter}{/block}